davidjb/davidjb.github.com/content/2016-12-21-create-macos-recovery-partition-without-reinstall.rst

 **don't** have to reinstall your OS?
 Anyway, let's get to creating your recovery partition without a reinstall or without 3rd party tools.
 It's easier than you think!

+**Note that this process worked for me on macOS Sierra (10.12).
+I give no warranties that this will work for you so backup first.**

 Background
 ==========